sayeh1994/starter-hugo-academic3/content/authors/admin/_index.md

     url: http://www.gipsa-lab.grenoble-inp.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include visual understanding using Vision and Language Models.
+bio: My research interests include Visual understanding using Vision and Language Models.

 # Interests to show in About widget
 interests: